 The pivotal location of this area is clearly evident in Figure 1, Location.
 The Harvest Valley/Winchester planning area is contiguous with five other planning areas, which together constitute a major portion of the vast development potential in western Riverside County.
-Starting to the south and moving clockwise, we find the adjacent Southwest Area Plan, and the Sun City/Menifee, Mead Valley, Lakeview/Nuevo, and San Jacinto Valley Area Plans.
-The planning area encompasses only unincorporated territory, but the cities of Perris and Hemet frame this sprawling 32,000-acre valley on the west and east, respectively.
-The massive Diamond Valley Lake dominates the southeastern portion of the Harvest Valley/Winchester area.
+The Planning Area's boundaries have been amended by adding two relatively small areas from the Southwest Area Plan and the Sun City/Menifee Valley Area Plan, to ensure that: 1) the Harvest Valley Winchester Area Plan's boundaries coincide with the boundaries of the Winchester Homeland Municipal Advisory Council's boundaries as they pertain to the Winchester community on its southern and western sides, and 2) to ensure the entire area of the adopted Specific Plan No. 310 was included in the Harvest Valley/Winchester Area Plan's boundaries of the Harvest Valley/Winchester area plan are identified on Figure 1.
+Starting the south and moving clockwise, we find the adjacent Southwest Area Plan, and the Cities of Menifee and Perris, Mead Valley, Lakeview/Nuevo Area Plan and the City of Hemet, and San Jacinto Valley Area Plans.
+The planning area encompasses only unincorporated territory, but the cities of Perris and Hemet frame this sprawling 32,000 acre valley Area Plan on the west and east, respectively. -The massive Diamond Valley Lake dominates the southeastern portion of the Harvest Valley/Winchester area.